-Health Law Alert 05/14/15 Susan Trujillo, Ed Rickert, Nick Meza, Ashley Strait, Julia Hudson, Elizabeth Gebarski
+Health Law Alert 05/14/15 Susan Trujillo, Ed Rickert, Nick Meza, Ashley Strait, Elizabeth Gebarski

 The Food and Drug Administration (FDA) has issued five draft documents addressing outsource facility registration; repackaging of human drug products; mixing, diluting, or repackaging biologic products; adverse event reporting for outsourcing facilities; and draft memorandum of understanding (MOU) between a state and the FDA for compounded drug distribution.
 Comments to four of the five are due May 20, so there is just a short time left to be heard.

 If implemented as currently drafted, the guidance will have significant implications on client operations.
 This update is intended to provide you with a high-level summary of the five draft documents and remind you to put "submit comments" on the top of your to-do list if you have any stake in the outcome.